montoyamoraga/TinyTrainable/README.md

 ## Documentation

-The documentation can be accesed on the website [https://montoyamoraga.github.io/TinyTrainable](https://montoyamoraga.github.io/TinyTrainable)
+The documentation is available on the website [https://montoyamoraga.github.io/TinyTrainable](https://montoyamoraga.github.io/TinyTrainable).

 ## License